 You received a lot of bodies that looked to have been the victims of execution, is that right?

 MARCIA BIGGS: What was the state of the bodies that you received?

 DR. MANSOUR MAAROUF MANSOUR: Yes, most of them were killed by shooting to the head.
 It's very little in compared to those who were killed by the liberation process, through the mines, land mines, or the bombs, mortar bombs, or airstrike.

 MARCIA BIGGS: The number of civilian casualties has been staggering.
-Former Kurdish Deputy Prime Minister Hoshyar Zebari says at least 40,000 dead, many of them at the hands of coalition airstrikes, which include both Iraqi and American firepower.
+Hoshyar Zebari, who has served as Iraq's finance minister, deputy prime minister, and foreign minister, says at least 40,000 dead, many of them at the hands of coalition airstrikes, which include both Iraqi and American firepower.

 As residents return home to a Mosul depleted of ISIS fighters, the new campaign may be one of collective punishment against possible ISIS sympathizers.
 We traveled to a village just south of the city, where many of the residents collaborated with ISIS.

 We had heard reports of so-called revenge death squads coming for them in the dead of night.
 Um Nazim's husband was a taxi driver, and she says he just joined the group to survive.
 He was later killed in an airstrike.
 She was too scared to let us show her full face.

 "UM NAZIM," ISIS Widow (through interpreter): They told us, if your sons and husbands do not declare loyalty, we will bring back the religious police and we will behead them.
 He was an old man when we were threatened, so he was scared.
 He thought it would be better to declare loyalty.
 It is better than being killed.